Fall at Nara Deer Park

 After the nursery, there are some wounding paths lined with street lamps.
 This part of the trail is referred to as ‘Walk Trail 3.’

 Parallel to this trail, beyond the short wall on the left, there is a narrow carriageway that runs along the perimeter of Lal Bagh.
 A signboard will tell you its name- Krumbeigel Road.
 Not too many of the thousands who traverse this road every day would be aware of the history behind its name.
 It’s not insignificant that Krumbeigel Road adjoins the precinct of Lal Bagh.
-If there was anyone — apart from Hyder Ali and Tipu Sultan – who contributed more to make the garden what it is today, it perhaps was Krumbeigel, the botanist.
+If there was anyone — apart from Hyder Ali and Tipu Sultan – who contributed more to making the garden what it is today, it perhaps was Krumbeigel, the botanist.

 Krumbeigel was invited by Maharaj Nalvadi Krishna Raj Wodeyar to take over as director of the famed garden in 1908.
-Wodeyar could not have picked a better man for Krumbeigel saw Lal Bagh as the last word on modern botany.
+Wodeyar could not have picked a better man for Krumbeigel, who saw Lal Bagh as the last word on modern botany.
 He wasn’t interested in beauty alone.
 He also explored the science of plants.
 It was under the leadership of German horticulturist Gustav Hermann Krumbiegel that the saplings of these trees and seeds were imported from Indonesia by the Mysore Horticultural Society.

 Even to this day, Lalbagh has the best possible collection of hibiscus and bougainvillea.
 It was Krumbeigel who brought the concept of a nursery to Lal Bagh.
 From a mere ornamental garden, Lalbagh was transformed into a scientific park, thanks to Krumbeigel.
 It was he who began the concept of marking and naming trees by their scientific names.